lbormann/darts-extern/README.md

 # AUTODARTS-EXTERN

 Autodarts-extern automates multiple dart-web-platforms accordingly to the state of an https://autodarts.io match.
-A running instance of https://github.com/lbormann/autodarts-caller is needed that sends the thrown points from https://autodarts.io to this application.
+A running instance of https://github.com/lbormann/autodarts-caller is needed that sends thrown points from https://autodarts.io to this application.

 Tested on Windows 11 Pro x64, Nodejs v16.13.1